 The University needs to collect, maintain and use your personal data, at your request, before entering into a contract with you.

-There may be times that the University needs to process your data to ensure that we are complying with our legal obligations an example would be to check a successful candidate’s eligibility to work in the UK.
+There may be times when the University needs to process your data to ensure that we are complying with our legal obligations, an example would be to check a successful candidate’s eligibility to work in the UK.
+This could include checks via a third party such as:

 The University will process health information in order to make reasonable adjustments to the recruitment process for candidates who have indicated that they have a disability or a learning difference.
 This data will be processed in order for the University to carry out its obligations and exercise specific rights in relation to employment law.